wilcoxjay/jamesprl/README.md

 - `as`
 - `with`

-Otherwise, variables may consist of any sequence of letters.
+Otherwise, variables may consist of any sequence of letters and underscores.

 ## Expression Syntax
 At the time of writing, the `jamesprl` computation system supports the following constructs: